Ultimately, we believe ALL of us humans want the same basic things – to care for our loved ones and to live peacefully.

 Years ago, Morgan Spurlock, the creator of SuperSize Me, produced a TV show called 30 Days where volunteers agreed to a 30-day living experiment.
 In one episode, an Atheist woman lived for 30 days with a Christian family (S2E3).
 In another, a homophobic, heterosexual man lived with a homosexual man for 30 days (S1E4).
 In both instances it started out rough but after 30 days of getting to know each other, as people, they became good friends.
 The two men living together actually hugged goodbye and they both shared a profoundly positive transformation.

-Join us and expand your possibilities?
+Join in and expand your possibilities!

 If we don’t try, then nothing will change.

 At Uchi, we’d like to conduct a similar, and much easier experiment, to help people of dissimilar backgrounds simply get to know each other, as people first.
 The conversations around racism are big ones and if we struggle to have the smaller conversations, and listen, then how can we ever expect to have the big ones?

 The idea is to use the uchiTribe feature of the Uchi app and invite 10 dissimilar people (however you define that) to answer 10 questions each and share their perspective about “what it’s like being you”.
 Then, enjoy whatever conversation comes of it.

 Since everything on Uchi is completely private ONLY the people in this private uchiTribe (which includes you, the leader) will have access to each other’s answers and ONLY if they answer that question first – Uchi Rule #1..

 The most adamant racists are not our audience, yet.
 For now, we just want to help facilitate simple, friendly, respectful conversations, with willing and different people, where every person has a chance to share their perspective on the world and be heard.
 For example, “What was it like for you growing up?”
 You can answer that general question however you like.